Key Points

 - Decide: trend absorption holding above 1.0, or distribution risk pressing below 1.0.

-Weekly for cycle context.
-Daily can help timing once the regime is clear.
+Weekly is usually enough for most readers.
+Daily checks can add noise unless the regime is already clear.

 ➡️ Kairos timing windows to plan entries before the crowd moves